 “We’ve all grown from one quarter to another in Harriette’s class, from listening to each other’s writing to critiquing positively,” says Charles Connor, Beverly’s husband and an aspiring novelist himself.

 Harriette doesn’t grade her writing students or require them to turn in assignments or take exams, but tangible proof of her teaching success goes beyond the expanding library of published books, articles and short stories by her students.
 The annual Harriette Austin Writers Conference at the University of Georgia Center for Continuing Education is a tribute to Harriette and a practical forum for aspiring writers.

-The conference was founded by Beverly and Charles Connor and Alice Gay in 1994.
-This year’s keynote speaker is Lawrence Block, award-winning author of over 40 mystery novels.
+The conference, (which is no longer in existence), was founded by Beverly and Charles Connor and Alice Gay in 1994.
+This year’s keynote speaker (at the time of this article’s publication) is Lawrence Block, award-winning author of over 40 mystery novels.

 Clyde Snow, a forensic anthropologist who identified the victims of serial killer John Wayne Gacy, examined the bones of Joseph Mengele and solved the mystery of what happened to Butch Cassidy and the Sundance Kid, will also be among the authors, agents and forensic experts at the conference.

 “It is very reinforcing to be in the company of people like those in Harriette’s class or at the conference, with people who want what you want,” says Judy Iakovou, a longtime class member.